Removing Structured Noise with Diffusion Models: Related Work

 \section{Related Work}

-In this section, we will cover two other works that tackle inverse problems with structured noise with the use of competitive deep generative models, namely normalizing flows (NF) and generative adversarial networks (GAN).
-These methods will serve as baselines in all of our experiments in which we evaluate the presented diffusion-based denoiser.
-There are no separate diffusion methods amongst the baselines, as our approach is the first to address structured noise in inverse problem settings.
-That being said, we do show the compatibility of our method with current state-of-the-art guided diffusion samplers.
-Finally, the NF- and GAN-based methods discussed in the following section rely on MAP estimation, see Section~\ref{sec:inv_problems}, whereas we perform posterior sampling.
+In this section, we discuss alternative approaches for tackling inverse problems with structured noise using deep generative models, namely normalizing flows (NF) and generative adversarial networks (GAN). \TSW{These methods, along with three widely used diffusion posterior sampling methods, serve as baselines in our experiments to evaluate the performance of the proposed diffusion-based denoiser.
+Importantly, while the diffusion methods included in the comparison do not explicitly model the noise prior, our approach is the first to tackle structured noise in inverse problem settings.
+Direct application of existing diffusion posterior sampling methods without the proposed joint-sampling framework fails to effectively remove structured noise, as shown in our experimental results.
+That being said, we do show the compatibility of our method with current state-of-the-art guided diffusion samplers.} Finally, the NF- and GAN-based methods discussed in the following section rely on MAP estimation, see Section~\ref{sec:inv_problems}, whereas we perform posterior sampling.